Skip to main content

 Healthcare providers who wish to prescribe Mifeprex must be specially certified.
 To become specially certified to prescribe Mifeprex, healthcare providers must:

-• Review the Prescribing Information (PDF) for Mifeprex.
+• Review the Prescribing Information for Mifeprex.

 Qualifications and Guidelines for Mifeprex Providers